mvysny/vaadin-quarkus/README.md

 2. The PolymerTemplate-based components and forms: the `HelloWorld` component demoes a reusable PolymerTemplate-based component with a custom TemplateModel, while `UserForm` demoes a PolymerTemplate-based form with fields exposed to the server-side via the `@Id` annotation.
-3. Form validation via JSR-303, `BeanValidationBinder` and [hibernate-validator](https://hibernate.org/validator/)
+3. Form validation via JSR-303, `BeanValidationBinder` and [hibernate-validator](https://hibernate.org/validator/).
+   See `UserForm`.
 4. A custom `ServletContextListener` which is able to run certain functionality before the app starts; see the `Bootstrap` class for more details.
 5. Both development and production modes are supported.
 6. Fast testing with [Karibu-Testing](https://github.com/mvysny/karibu-testing).
+   See `src/test/java` for more details.
 7. Dependency injection is supported: you can inject beans into Vaadin `@Route`-annotated views.
+See the `DiRoute` for more details.
 8. Adding third-party components from [Vaadin Directory](https://vaadin.com/directory) works.
+   See the `ThirdPartyRoute`.
-9. Vaadin Push
+9. Vaadin Push - the `PushDemoRoute`.
+10. Bean events - demoes Vaadin-specific bean events being fired.
+See `EventsRoute` for more details.
+11. `@ClientCallable` - see `ClientCallableRoute`

 Known limitations: